Will Insurance Cover My Plastic Surgery in Shreveport?

 - Will the surgery provide critical value to your quality of life?

 These questions help insurance companies determine it is or is not covered by insurance.
 Often times, plastic surgery as an umbrella term includes only a small part of procedures covered by insurance.

-The initial concern that most insurance companies have is that the surgery is not just cosmetic, but reconstructive in some way.
-Insurance companies don’t want to build a reputation for allowing cosmetic corrections to improve confidence as being covered by insurance.
+The initial concern that most insurance companies have is that the surgery is not just cosmetic.
+But, reconstructive in some way.
+Insurance providers have strict rules and don’t accept “confidence boosts” as a means of medical necessity.

 While cosmetic surgery shapes or alters the typical structure of your body, reconstructive surgery is different.
 Reconstructive surgery is a surgery that corrects damage to your body to improve primary function or appearance.